 🔎 For more robust search capabilities and content indexing, integrating Confluence with search engines like Elasticsearch can improve document discovery.

-If you wish to include more than ten users or access additional support and storage, you have the option to enroll in a 7-day free trial of either their Standard ($5.75 per user per month) or Premium plan ($11 per user per month).
+If you wish to include more than 10 users or up to 250 GB of storage, you can enroll in a 7-day free trial of either their Standard ($5.16 per user per month if billed monthly) or Premium plan ($9.73 per user per month if billed monthly).

 GitHub, a widely used platform for version control and collaboration in software development, includes a feature called GitHub Wiki.
 This feature allows teams to create and maintain internal documentation directly within their code repositories.